ArchivasNetwork/archivas/docs/gitbook/farmers/running-node.md

 **Problem:** Node is isolated.

 **Solution:**
+- **Check you specified `--bootnodes`** - This is required to connect to the network
+- Verify bootnode address is correct: `seed.archivas.ai:9090` (or `57.129.148.132:9090`)
-- Check firewall allows port 9090
+- Check firewall allows port 9090 (outbound for connections, inbound for accepting peers)
 - Verify internet connection
+- Test bootnode connectivity: `telnet seed.archivas.ai 9090` or `nc -zv seed.archivas.ai 9090`
-- Node will auto-discover peers via seed.archivas.ai
+- Once connected to the bootnode, gossip will automatically discover additional peers

 ### "Sync stuck"